LamininSolutions/mfsql-connector/source/getting-started/configuration-and-setup/setup-powershell-utilities/index.rst

 Setup a windows service account with access to the designated folders.
 Add the service account in SQL and assign it to the db_MFSQLConnector role in the MFSQL database.

-File import content of the package
+File export content of the package
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

  - FolderExport_Main.ps1 : this is the main routine.
 Use FolderExport.bat to execute.